13 Oct MEET EDITORS, THEN LISTEN AND FOLLOW UP

 I wrote and submitted for years without selling, but I got some good rejections letters that gave me helpful criticisms.
 I kept attending conferences and making editor contacts.
 Finally, I had a private session with Mallory Loehr from Random House.
 When she critiqued my picture book manuscript, she said it wasn’t a good fit for a Random House picture book.
 I asked, “Just to help me learn, can you tell me why it doesn’t fit Random House?”
 She said, “That a good question and hard to answer.”
 Then she thought a bit and answered, “It doesn’t have the Random House feel.”

-I went home and read a lot of Random House picture books to try to learn the feel–or the tone
+I went home and read a lot of Random House picture books to try to learn the feel–or the tone and style.

 But Mallory Loehr had also told me that Random House really needed readers, not picture books.
 So I acted on that knowledge.
 Come back next week to learn how I made that knowledge result in my first sale.